-Chapter 8, Waverly Heights Sewer System Analysis, The purpose of this chapter is to provide an analysis of the existing sewer collection system within Waverly Heights, a residential neighborhood within the city of Milwaukie, in terms of existing lateral conditions and recommendations for future sewer service.
+Chapter 8, Waverly Heights Sewer System Analysis.
+The purpose of this chapter is to provide an analysis of the existing sewer collection system within Waverly Heights, a residential neighborhood within the City of Milwaukie, and to recommend future sewer service options.
 Several viable options for the City of Milwaukie to improve the management of the sanitary sewer system within the Waverly Heights community are presented.

 Chapter 9, Lents Sewer Line Analysis.
-The purpose of this chapter is to examine the existing sewer collection system of the Lents Trunk line and the City of Milwaukie's agreement with the City of Portland The Lents Trunk line begins near 162nd Avenue and SE Foster Road and ends in the Sellwood neighborhood of Portland at the Willamette River.
-The location of the Lents Trunk line can be seen in Figure 9-1.
+The purpose of this chapter is to examine the existing sewer collection system of the Lents Trunk line and the City of Milwaukie's agreement with the City of Portland.
+The Lents Trunk line begins near 162nd Avenue and SE Foster Road and ends in the Sellwood neighborhood of Portland at the Willamette River.